lammps/lammps/doc/src/pair_list.rst

 * :math:`b_2` (distance units)
 * :math:`r_c` (distance units)

-Note that the cutoff :math:`r_c` should always be specified to ensure zero energy and smooth force at cutoff.
+Note that the global cutoff specified by *pair_style list* command is ignored, unless :math:`r_c` is not specified.
+In this case, :math:`r_c` equals the sqare root of the globle cutoff.

 ----------